MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-website-schema-design.md

 ### Submit a index job for production workflow

 The index we're creating for this tutorial is relatively small and can be built locally.
-For larger size index (containing more than 1M entities), we can use cloud builds to leverage high performing machines in Azure to build.
+For larger and more complex index, use cloud builds to leverage high performing machines in Azure to build.
 To learn more, follow [How to create index from MAG](how-to-create-index-from-mag.md)

 ## Deploy MAKES API Host with custom index